LAST UPDATED: 21/6/2017

 Emax motors have always been a favourite of ours - their low price belies their reliability and performance every time.
 The 2205 2300kv motor is perfectly suited to a 210 size airframe spinning 5" props.
 Rated up to 4S, they will happily spin high pitch props such as 5045BNs and the specially design cooling fins will direct air over the coils, keeping them cooler for longer.
 You can't go wrong with an Emax motor!

-Made from glass fibre reinforced PC, DAL T5040 V2 are the obvious balance between efficiency and raw power.
+Made from polycarbonate/plastic DAL T5040 V2 are the obvious balance between efficiency and raw power.
 You probably won't be replacing these quite as often as we used to do with older nylon props but it's still a good idea to get a few packs just in case.

 The FrSky Taranis has taken the mini quad world by storm and is undoubtedly it's transmitter of choice.
 FrSky's ACCST protocol is rock solid with a range exceeding 2km.
 There is a great selection of telemetry sensors and receivers, each suited to different applications (see below for our recommended receiver).